ottomatica/docable-starter-template/README.md

 code starter-notebook.md # we're using VS Code here, but feel free to use anything else
 ```

-We included a [`starter-notebook.md`](./starter-notebook.md) in this repository.
+👉 We included a [`starter-notebook.md`](./starter-notebook.md) in this repository.
 It includes explaination of the structure of a notebook file, and the supported content.

 ## 🚀 Publish

 [Login to `https://docable.cloud`](https://docable.cloud/login) using your GitHub account.

-> ❕ If it's your first time using `docable.cloud`, you will see a list of permissions we need to be able to create your account.
-Please read them and accept to continue.
+> ❕ _If it's your first time using `docable.cloud`, you will see a list of permissions we need to be able to create your account.
+Please read them and accept to continue._

 <p align="center">
   <img src="img/docable-github-publishing.png"  width="75%">